-At AK&C we get excited about our clients and our clients’ investments in businesses.
-We get especially excited about the number of younger folks desiring to start their own businesses.
-It seems that Millennials are a generation of hard working, humble, inquisitive and incredibly entrepreneurial folks.
+At AKC Law, we get excited about our clients and our clients’ investments in businesses.
+We get especially excited about the number of younger folks desiring to start their businesses.
+It seems that Millennials are a generation of hard-working, humble, inquisitive and incredibly entrepreneurial folks.

 One question we are often asked is, “Which has the better chance of success: starting a franchised business or starting an independent small business?”
 Our typical response is that there is no guarantee of success in either one.
 Generally, franchisors champion that their particular system is unique, that it has taken years of experience and a significant investment of capital to develop, and that if the franchisee follows the system, the franchisee will be successful.
 After all, franchisors say, there is no sense reinventing the wheel.
 But, as we’ve seen, any successful franchise system depends on both the franchisor and the franchisees working together to create an environment that helps everyone achieve success.